|Nutrition Facts (per serving)|

-- In a large saucepan, bring the sugar, 4 cups water, vanilla, and lemon juice to a boil.
+In a large saucepan, bring the sugar, 4 cups water, vanilla extract, and lemon juice to a boil.
 Reduce heat and cook down for 10 to 15 minutes.

 Make the Dough

-- Add salt and flour, and stir until dough forms a mass that cleans the sides of the pan.
+Add flour and salt, and stir until dough forms a mass that cleans the sides of the pan.

 Bake the Pastries

-- Place hot tulumbe into two bowls of syrup, pushing down lightly.
+Place hot tulumbe into two bowls of syrup, pushing down lightly to completely coat them.
 Soak overnight and serve cold the next day.

 Luckily, you can make these ahead of time, as they require some soaking time as part of the preparation.
 They'll keep for about 2 days or so at room temperature.